digital-asset/docs.daml.com/docs/2.10.0/docs/canton/usermanual/security.rst

 .. warning::
   Exercise caution when deleting a private key.
-You must ensure that the key is no longer in use and is not needed for decrypting or verifying signatures of previous messages.
-Therefore, keys must only be deleted after you have pruned all data that directly or indirectly uses them.
+You must ensure that the key is no longer in use and is not needed for decrypting or creating signatures for old messages.
+Therefore, you should only delete a key when the node was pruned for a timestamp that is later than the point in time when the key was deactivated.
 This is especially crucial for sequencers in open networks.
 For example, if a participant lags in retrieving sequenced events, and the sequencer’s signing key is rolled, the old signing key must remain accessible to sign the events from before the key roll for lagging participants.
 Otherwise, deleting the key prematurely may cause irreversible issues for these participants.

 Namespace Intermediate Key Management
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~